 A surge protector tested for Class I or Class II should be installed at the main distribution box where the AC power line enters the building, at the intersection of the lightning protection zones LPZ0A or LPZ0B and LPZ1, to serve as primary protection.

 In the subsequent protection zones at the distribution sub-distribution box, electronic equipment room distribution box, etc., a Class II or Class III surge protector should be chosen for installation based on the equipment's needs as secondary protection.
 For particularly important electronic information equipment power ports, a Class II or Class III surge protector can be added as fine protection.
-For information equipment using DC power, choose a compatible DC power supply surge protector according to its operating voltage requirements.
+For information equipment using DC power, choose a compatible DC power surge protector according to its operating voltage requirements.

 Protection distance